 First gay divorce finalized in Colorado

-Supporters of Colorado’s civil unions law say the court ruling means gay couples married in other states can legally terminate their relationships in the state without uprooting their lives.
+DENVER (AP) — Supporters of Colorado’s new civil unions law say a court ruling declaring a same-sex divorce final means gay couples married in other states can legally terminate their relationships in Colorado without uprooting their lives.

 Colorado is one of several states that treat gay and straight couples the same in almost every respect through civil unions or domestic partnerships.
-Gay couples are not allowed to marry in Colorado but can get divorced under state statute.
+Gay couples are not allowed to marry in Colorado, but can get divorced there under state statute.

 Information from: Fort Collins Coloradoan, http://www.coloradoan.com